h5bp/html5please/posts/css-sticky.md

 Caution is advised since the spec is currently only at the Working Draft stage.
 The usage of a polyfill is strongly recommended due to the current level of browser support.
 Signs currently seem positive for browser support increasing in the future.

+Use [Fixed-sticky](https://github.com/filamentgroup/fixed-sticky) for simple top or bottom aligned stickies.
+Use [Stickyfill](https://github.com/wilddeer/stickyfill) for a wider range of use cases with top aligned sticky positioned blocks and table cells.